yahoo/fili/docs/troubleshooting.md

 ----------------------------

-It may be that the versions of dependencies in your application's POM are out of sync with the dependency versions used by fili.
-If that is the case, then modifying your dependency versions to use the same version as fili should solve the problem.
+It may be that the versions of dependencies in your application's POM are out of sync with the dependency versions used by Fili.
+If that is the case, then modifying your dependency versions to use the same version as Fili should solve the problem.

 Fili crashes and with IllegalStateException